cfpb/hubot-acrogov/README.md

 ```

 ## Definitions
-The starter set of definitions are for terms in use at the [Consumer Financial Protection Bureau](http://www.consumerfinance.gov).
-You can add your own set of definitions by overwriting src/json/acro.json.
+The starter definitions are for terms in use at the [Consumer Financial Protection Bureau](http://www.consumerfinance.gov).
+You can use your own set by overwriting src/json/acro.json.

 If you want to use a private set of definitions, you can alternatively set an environment variable called `HUBOT_ACRO_PRIVATE_FILE` on your server that points to the location of your private json file.
 The hubot will load those definitions instead of the public ones.